pondichys/gitea-s3backup-docker/README.md

 # gitea-s3backup-docker

+> [!IMPORTANT]
+> This repository has been archived and will no longer be maintained.
+I will keep it online for reference only.

 This repository contains the [Dockerfile](./Dockerfile) to build a container based on __Gitea__ official image that includes the `s3cmd` tool to copy a backup file to an __S3__ compatible object storage.

 ## Origin